-David made a cardboard Circular Chess board and took the pieces of a standard 8x8 chess set.
+Reynolds made a cardboard Circular Chess board and took the pieces of a standard 8x8 chess set.
 He brought his new game down to his local pub to play with his friends.
 They found the game to be perfectly playable and most enjoyable.
 The new variant grew from there, with the number of registered players steadily increasing.
 They even have a World Championship which is played in Lincoln.

-More has since been discovered on this variant over the 30 years since David Reynolds breathed new life into it.
+More has since been discovered on this variant over the 30 years since Reynolds breathed new life into it.
 The original rules have been uncovered.
 The game was originally played with the rules of Shatranj

 Byzantine Chess was played with the Shatranj pieces and rules in medieval times.
-The king and counselor (in Shatranj there was no queen) were set up on the inner ring straddling the back line dividing the home rank.
-The elephants (instead of bishops) were on the second ring.
-The horses were outside them on the third ring.
-The rooks were on the outside ring.
+The King and Counselor (in Shatranj there was no Queen) were set up on the inner ring straddling the back line dividing the home rank.
+The Elephants (instead of Bishops) were on the second ring.
+The Horses were outside them on the third ring.
+The Rooks were on the outside ring.

 The modern day Circular Chess, the descendant of Byzantine Chess is played with the rules of the modern descendant of Shatranj, our Western Chess.
 A few little things haven't survived like castling as the circular board has rendered it pointless.
-The en passant rule which apparently David Reynolds did not like is another casualty.
-The kings face each other in this game.
+The en passant rule which apparently Reynolds did not like is another casualty.
+The Kings face each other in this game.